ClaudiaShu/Sonnet/README.md

 - 2017
 - 2018

-To switch locations or seasons, simply modify the dataset path.
-For example, for New York in 2017:
+To change the locations or test seasons, simply modify the dataset.
+For example, for New York in 2017, run:
 ```
 python scripts/run_experiment.py dataset=weatherbench/newyork/newyork_2017 exp=weatherbench
 ```

-## Replicating the results
+## Reproducing the results

 We note that the default parameter settings may not reproduce the exact results reported in the paper, as those results were obtained through hyperparameter tuning.

 To support reproducibility, we provide scripts to replicate the results presented in the paper.
 However, due to potential variations across hardware or environments, we recommend performing hyperparameter tuning on your specific device for optimal performance.

-You can run the experiments with the tuned parameters using:
+To generate the run scripts for the WEA tasks, run the following command:

 ```
-bash scripts/run_tuned.sh
+bash scripts/generate_runs.sh
 ```

+This will create runfiles for each forecasting season and location under the `scripts/runs` folder.

 ## Acknowledgements